Devious Fish

 Imperfections

 I do worry about the state of Korn shell.
-David Korn has moved on, and though AT&T has open sourced the code, will Korn shell be kept up?
-Only time will tell.
+David Korn moved on, and though AT&T open sourced the code, will Korn shell be kept up?

 Replacement: zsh

-Interactively, I have settled on zsh as a replacement.
+ksh2020 drove me to find a replacement for interactive use; I settled on zsh.
 It isn’t a drop-in replacement because there are incompatibilities, but it’s somewhat close.
 There are various quirks moving to zsh:

 There were also scripts that required updates: